daleskiii/jokes-project/readme.md

 # Daleskii's Joke Project

 Hello folks, welcome to my **Joke Project**.
 This project main objective is to display a joke if the user decides to do so, also allows the user to answer the joke.
 The app is suppose to allow the reader to click through questions.
-If the user at any point doesnt decides to do any, they can always click to go back to the home page.
+If the user at any point doesn't decides to do anything, they can always click to go back to the home page.

 ## Instructions